SecUSo/helios-institutes/README.md

-## Verification Institutes
+## User Study Verification Institutes
-Verification Institutes is a browser app building the verification module of Karola Marky's master thesis. <br />
+Verification Institutes is a browser app to simulate cast-as-intended verification with the Benaloh Challenge.
-It contains two pages that can be used for verifying an encrypted vote.
+The verification institutes belong to the [prototype](https://github.com/Yonjuni/benaloh-challenge-usability-study) which was used in a usability study of the Benaloh Challenge.

 ### Institute Old
 This page corresponds to the original Helios Single Ballot Verifier.
-But be aware, that it is a dummy based on the single page apps in the Repo helios_usability_study.
+But be aware, that it is a dummy based on the single page apps in the Repo benaloh-challenge-usability-study.
 Thus, verification is only mocked.

 ### Institute One
-This page corresponds to an improvement suggestion for ballot verification which is presented in my master thesis.
+This page corresponds to an improvement suggestion for ballot verification.
+Instead of copying and pasting verification-related data, this data is transfered to the verification institute automatically.

 ## Download and more Information